Post Event Update

 Mode: Online via Zoom

 The session will be recorded.
 By participating in the virtual fireside chat, you automatically give us consent for you to be recorded with your camera on and name on the screen, or your camera off and name appearing on the recording.
-If you do not consent to being recorded, please do not register for the session and instead you may watch the recording later on this page.
+If you do not consent to being recorded, you may skip the session and watch the recording which will be made available 2 weeks after the session on this page.

-We welcome everyone to join us for an informative presentation on depression by A/Prof Lee Cheng, follow-by an interactive panel discussion session with our panellists and moderator.
+We welcome everyone to join us for an informative sharing on challenges faced by youths, follow-by an interactive panel discussion session with our panellists and moderator.